 About the Taft Award

+The 2017 competition is open to any book or books published in the 2016 calendar year relating to the history of American Labor.
 The prize committee defines "labor history" in a broad sense to include the history of workers (free and unfree, organized and unorganized), their institutions, and their workplaces, as well as the broader historical trends that have shaped working-class life, including but not limited to: immigration, slavery, community, the state, race, gender, and ethnicity.

 A copy of each nominated book should be sent directly to each member of the Award Committee at the address listed in the Submission Guidelines.
 The Award is offered by the ILR School at Cornell University, in cooperation with the Labor and Working-Class History Association (LAWCHA).